Zloy/image_downloader_tests/README.md

 1. **lazily loaded** images appended to DOM on scrolling down the page
 1. TODO IMG tag with **srcset** property

 **NOTE**: Filenames of downloaded images doesn't matter.
-Files are being checked by their content.
+Files are checked by their content.

 ## How it works